ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

             permitted by applicable law.
             robot@ev3dev:~$

-*   {: tab="Ubuntu"}<span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>
+*   {: tab="Ubuntu"}{% include icon.html type="info" %}
-    This instructions were written using Ubuntu 15.10 using the default desktop (aka Unity) however, they should be similar for other versions of Ubuntu and its derivatives as well as other desktops like GNOME Shell, Cinnamon and MATE.
+    These instructions were written using Ubuntu 15.10 and the default desktop (aka Unity).
+However, the instructions should work for other versions of Ubuntu and its derivatives as well as other desktops like GNOME Shell, Cinnamon and MATE.
     {:class="alert alert-info"}